dotkwame/datasciencecoursera/CODEBOOK.md

 > ##Setup:
 The dataset is version 1.0 of Human Activity Recognition Using Smartphones experiments by the Center for Machine Learning and Intelligent Systems at the University of California, Irvine.
+Retrieved from [here.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 The experiments involved a group of 30 volunteers performing six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz was captured.